arkadius2006/public-cloud-consolidation/README.md

 ```

 ## Metrics file format
 Metrics file contains one or more lines.
 Each line contains fields: algorithm name, input file name, run time (ms) and consolidated number of hosts.
 Fields are tab-separated.
-Different lines correspond to different runs, probably on the same output.

 Metrics file example:
 ```